 The water samples were so pure that researchers said it was like they were looking at an ecosystem that had existed before the Industrial Revolution.

 The researchers collected samples of water for ten days from different water sources and tested it with high spec instruments that can detect chemical compounds in the water up to two parts per million.

 In this case, the instruments did not detect anything.

 While this is the purest water to be ever recorded, the study indicates that extremely pure water has also been found in Torres del Paine National Park, also in Chile’s Magallanes region, in south-eastern China, western Australia and Upstate New York.

-It is important to keep up efforts to conserve our water resources, help maintain the ecosystems that can purify them and ensure that our efforts to clean the water we use for our economic and other activities is treated to an appropriate degree so it can be re-used and released into our environment again safely.
+It is important to keep up efforts to conserve our water resources, help maintain the ecosystems that can purify them, and ensure that our efforts to clean water we use for our activities are achieved to an appropriate degree.

 We need to make sure that our available water resources can be re-used and released into our environment safely again.